cmhume/eCommerce_Business_Trends/README.md

 - **Google Drive:** To add websites with data, brainstorm topics to choose from, and share our files for the project

-#### Debugging Session:

-* Every Wednesday we will discuss challenges and try to debug issues together.

-#### Merging work to main branch

-* We will post on slack before merging to the main branch and after creating new branches.

-* On Sundays at 7pm, we will check in on Slack to review our GitHub page before turning in the assignment on Canvas.

 ## Database